 Many lawyers will meet you an hour before your deposition to review the facts of your case.
 This is the worst way to prepare you for your deposition.
 Other lawyers will have you come to their office before your deposition to review your case and explain the deposition process.
 Unfortunately, this method is not much better.
 The problem is that when giving you oral instructions for a couple of hours, the information goes in one ear and out the other.
 Clients never remember anything and after testifying horribly and ruining their deposition, the attorney is left wondering what happened.

 We have the perfect way to prepare you so that you really understand what’s going on and how to give the perfect testimony!
 First, you can watch an online video and then we will prepare you at our office where you will watch another video on a large screen TV where you can see an accident and the deposition.

 You will see how the deposition is conducted with the type of questions you will be asked.
-You will see the wrong way to answer, the right way to answer and how the answers can affect you at trial.
+You will see the wrong way to answer, the right way to answer, and how the answers can affect you at trial.
 You will also see how to dress; how not to behave; and how to behave.
 Of course, we will go over the facts of your accident and injuries and review your case in relation to the video you watch.

-Afterwards, while at home, you can review a preparation video with questions and answers.
+Afterward, while at home, you can review a preparation video with questions and answers.